Click on any of the following links for information:

 The University of North Georgia offers Credit by Examination (CBE) when scores on nationally standardized examinations (CLEP, etc.) or other academic experience strongly indicates that the student has acquired the information or skills related to given courses of instruction offered by the University.

 In evaluating student submissions for possible credit, the University is guided by the principles developed by the American Council on Education (ACE), a national association of higher education institutions that serves adult learners and nontraditional students by evaluating and translating workplace learning and nontraditional education experiences into academic credits and armed services members by evaluating and recommending equivalent college credits for military training and experience.
-The institution is further guided by the recommendations of Service members Opportunity College (SOC), and by the USG Adult Learning Consortium, in both of which UNG is a member.
+The institution is further guided by the recommendations of the USG Adult Learning Consortium, of which UNG is a member.

 Credit awarded by examination can be given only for courses officially approved for academic credit by the University.
 The institution’s website contains a listing of courses for which a student may earn credit by examination.
 The credit (noted with a grade of K) carries no academic grade and is not computed into the grade point average.
 The University limits the number of hours of Credit by Examination to 45 semester hours and no more than 24 hours of IB credit.
 No more than 30 hours of credit by exam credit may be applied to an associate degree program.